meshlogic/meshlogic.github.io/posts/web-design/starting-a-personal-blog-with-nikola.rst

 Before I start discussing my experience with Nikola, let me explain why I've decided for this tool.
 I'm a very picky person when it comes to customization and I looked for a tool that would satisfy all my needs, particularly...

+.. class:: basic-list

     - Have full control over the style and layout of the website.

     - Enable to insert both blog posts and non-blog pages.

     - Be able to type math (ideally using syntax of **TeX**), because mathematics is indeed the language of nature, thus the most universal language ever :)

     - Use native **Jupyter** files (.ipynb) as source files for the site. :text-info:`Jupyter is a very handy web application that allows you to create and share documents containing live code, equations, visualizations and explanatory text.
 It supports many languages including Python, which makes it a perfect tool for writing scientific articles.`

     - Open source tool without any commercial ads is preferred (very important in todays over-commercialized world).

 ..
 TEASER_END